 Our manufacturing facilities are subject to numerous and increasingly strict federal, state local and foreign EHS laws and regulations, particularly with respect to the transportation, storage, handling, use, emission, discharge and disposal of certain chemicals used or produced in the semiconductor manufacturing process.
 Our products are subject to increasingly stringent regulations regarding chemical content in jurisdictions where we sell products, including the Restriction of Hazardous Substances (RoHS) directive in the European Union and China and the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) directive in the European Union.
 Contracts with many of our customers reflect these and additional EHS compliance standards.
 Compliance with these laws and regulations has not had a material impact on our capital expenditures, earnings, financial condition or competitive position.
-There can be no assurance, however, that current or future environmental laws and regulations will not impose costly requirements upon us.
-Any failure by us to comply with applicable environmental laws, regulations and contractual obligations could result in fines, suspension of production, the need to alter manufacturing processes and legal liability.
+There can be no assurance, however, that current or future environmental laws and regulations and contractual obligations could result in fines, suspension of production, the need to alter manufacturing processes and legal liability.